SirDank/dank.tool/README.md

 - A custom chatroom that can be used to chat with other users of the dank.tool
 - The chatroom is hosted on a server and is accessible to all users of the dank.tool
-- The chatroom is not moderated and thus may contain NSFW content
+- Windows notifications are sent when a new message is received

 ## ♦️ To Do ♦️